metroid-maniac/gba-auto-batteryless-patcher/README.md

 This program patches a GBA game for batteryless saving (i.e. saving on a bootleg cartridge containing SRAM but no battery).

 The game must be SRAM patched before using this program.
+The patch contains two modes, which can be selected during patching.

-The patch will trigger a countdown lasting a few seconds whenever the game writes to SRAM.
-When the countdown expires, the patch tries to copy the save data to ROM.
-While the countdown is taking place, the graphics are purposefully corrupted.
+In auto mode, the save will automatically be flushed a few seconds after saving.
+Until the save completes, the graphics will be purposefully corrupted.

-Some games write to SRAM more frequently than you think.
-To save time, you may play the game in an emulator and observe when saving takes place to determine if it will be too often.
-Be sure to set the emulator to an SRAM save type if you do this.
+In keypad trigger mode, the save can only be flushed by pressing L+R+Start+Select after a save has taken place.

 ## Usage
 Run with ROM as the only argument, the ROM will be modified